e11e77/Personalized-Meal-Recommendation/README.md

 - Neha Tyagi; Vijay Maheshwari.
 Recipe Renaissance: Leveraging Deep Reinforcement Learning for Food Recommendations Systems in Culinary Innovation.
 Volume: 11 Issue: 05 | May 2024. https://www.irjet.net/archives/V11/i5/IRJET-V11I5243.pdf

+### Demo
-This application recommends recipes for at least a week based on personal preferences.
-The recommended meals should be balanced and cater to specific dietary constrictions (e.g. vegetarian, etc.).
+For the demo, a web application has been created.
+This application recommends recipes for at least a week based on stored personal preferences.
+The necessary data is fetched from a GitHub release if no local data can be found.
+(Files need to be saved in the ***demo*** folder within the ***src*** directory)

-For the demo the following structure is planned:
-This application should be able to provide input for the user to share personal preferences.
 The model will then give meal recommendations for at least a week.
-To increase the personal user acceptance of the model, the user should be able to declare unacceptable meals and combinations as well as favorite recipes from the recommendations.
-With this information, the model can be fine-tuned to the specific user.
+To increase the personal user acceptance of the model, the user can declare favorite recipes and adjust target nutrient content.
+With this information, the model can be re-trained and fine-tuned to the specific user.

+The coding logic can be found in the ***demo*** folder within the ***src*** directory.
+The script ***prepare_demo.py*** is used during development to initialize the custom trained model.
+For the final demonstration the user only needs the script ***demo.py***.

 ## Datasets
 During the development the recipe dataset underwent some changes.
 The final dataset is: